[8 Quick Fixes] Unfortunately, Snapchat has Stopped!

 During these processes, bugs can occur, and if they can’t sort themselves out, the best thing to do is to reset your app and start from a fresh installation.
 Here’s how to do it.

-Step One Hold down the Snapchat app from your main menu and press the ‘x’ button to uninstall the app.
+Step 1: Hold down the Snapchat app from your main menu and press the ‘x’ button to uninstall the app.

-Step Two Open the Google App Store from your device and search ‘Snapchat’ in the search bar.
+Step 2: Open the Google App Store from your device and search ‘Snapchat’ in the search bar.
 Find the official app page and download the app onto your device.

-Step Three The app will automatically install itself once downloaded.
+Step 3: The app will automatically install itself once downloaded.
 Open the app, sign in to your account using your log-in details, and you should be able to use the app like normal.